CircleCI-Public/cimg-base/README.md

 Working on CircleCI Docker Images.

+### Commits to non-master branches
+Upon successful commits to non-master branches of this repository, this image and its Node variant will be pushed to `ccitest/base` for any requisite post-deployment testing.
+Tags there will represent the branch and commit hash that triggered them.
+For example, a successful commit to a branch of this repository called `dev` would result in the creation of the following image/tag: `ccitest/base:dev-${CIRCLE_SHA1:0:7}"`, where `${CIRCLE_SHA1:0:7}"` represents the first six characters of that particular commit hash.

+### Patching bugs and vulnerabilities
+Monthly release tags can be manually re-published to patch vulnerabilities or severe bugs via a pushing a `git` tag matching the desired Docker tag.

 ### Contributing
-We welcome [issues](https://github.com/cci-images/base/issues) to and [pull requests](https://github.com/cci-images/base/pulls) against this repository!
+We welcome [issues](https://github.com/cimg/base/issues) to and [pull requests](https://github.com/cimg/base/pulls) against this repository!

-### Publishing
-Merging to `master` publishes a new image to the `edge` tag.
-The Scheduled Workflow promotes `edge` to a `<year>.<month>` tag on the 2nd of every month.
-The month tags can be manually updated due to security fixes or severe bugs via a Git Tag matching the Docker tag.

 This image is maintained by the Community & Partner Engineering Team.